 - Network Monitoring

 Our managed security operations centre monitors our customers’ networks 24/7 for signs of anything suspicious, including the ransomware.
 Any suspicious activity is immediately flagged to our cyber-defence team for further review.

 - Cybersecurity Training, Testing and Simulations

 Knowledge is one the best defences you can have, our team provides cybersecurity training to your team about how to avoid ransomware attacks and the risks they pose.
 We can then follow up by testing both your team and your network through penetration testing and simulated phishing emails.
-These services test the preparedness of your data security standards and can help your business to discover both technological and human-error based vulnerabilities in your network.
+These cybersecurity training and testing services test the preparedness of your data security standards and can help your business to discover both technological and human-error based vulnerabilities in your network.

 - Dark Web Scans